Azure/PSRule.Rules.Azure/docs/en/rules/Azure.KeyVault.SoftDelete.md

 ## EXAMPLES

-### Azure templates
+### Configure with Azure template

-To deploy key vaults that pass this rule:
+To deploy Key Vaults that pass this rule:

 - Set the `properties.enableSoftDelete` property to `true`.